rachelnicole/robokitty/README.md

 This is going to pull down all of the files into your robokitty directory, and create a new directory with the same name inside.

-Navigate into the new robokitty folder, you're going to have to update your node modules.
+Navigate into the new robokitty folder, you're going to have to install your dependencies.

 ```
-npm update
+npm install
 ```

 This will pull down all of the dependencies you need.